1994 Northridge earthquake: Television, movie, and music productions

+In January 1994 Michael Jackson planned to record his new album HIStory: Past, Present and Future, Book I but due to the earthquake, which terrified Jackson, they were moved to New York at The Hit Factory.

 Transportation

 Portions of a number of major roads and freeways, including Interstate 10 over La Cienega Boulevard, and the interchanges of Interstate 5 with California State Route 14, 118, and Interstate 210, were closed because of structural failure or collapse.
 James E. Roberts was chief bridge engineer with Caltrans and was placed in charge of the seismic retrofit program for Caltrans until his death in 2006.

 Rail service was briefly interrupted, with full Amtrak and expanded Metrolink service resuming in stages in the days after the quake.
 Interruptions to road transport caused Metrolink to experiment with service to Camarillo in February and Oxnard in April, which continues today as the Ventura County Line, and extended the Antelope Valley Line almost ten years ahead of schedule.
 Six new stations opened in six weeks.
 Metrolink leased equipment from Amtrak, San Francisco's Caltrain, and Toronto, Canada's GO Transit to handle the sudden onslaught of passengers.
 Amtrak ceased service in the Pasadena Subdivision following structural damage to a rail bridge in Arcadia and redirected all rail traffic through Riverside and Fullerton.
 All MTA bus lines operated service with detours and delays on the day of the quake.
-Los Angeles International Airport and other airports in the area were also shut down as a 2-hour precaution, including Burbank-Glendale-Pasadena Airport (now Hollywood Burbank Airport) and Van Nuys Airport, which is near the epicenter, where the control tower suffered from radar failure and panel collapse.
+Los Angeles International Airport and other airports in the area were also shut down as a two-hour precaution, including Burbank–Glendale–Pasadena Airport (now Hollywood Burbank Airport) and Van Nuys Airport, which is near the epicenter, where the control tower suffered from radar failure and panel collapse.
 The airport was reopened in stages after the quake.

 California State University, Northridge

-California State University, Northridge, was the closest university to the epicenter.
+California State University, Northridge (CSUN), was the closest university to the epicenter.
 Many campus buildings were heavily damaged and a parking structure collapsed.
 Many classes were moved to temporary structures.
-The 1994 Northridge earthquake greatly affected the CSUN campus, damaging much of its infrastructure, and causing multiple fires and explosions throughout the campus.
-The magnitude 6.7 earthquake damaged several buildings as well as destroying all communications, such as telephone lines and causing computer systems to shut down.
-The seismic event killed two CSUN students at the Northridge Meadows Complex along with 14 other residents.
-The damage caused a shutdown of the campus and delayed the start of the 1994 Spring semester.
+Much of the campus infrastructure was damaged and there were multiple fires and explosions throughout the campus.
+The earthquake damaged several buildings and destroyed all communications, including telephone lines, and caused computer systems to shut down.
+Two CSUN students died at the Northridge Meadows Complex along with 14 other residents.

 Campus damage

-All 58 buildings on campus sustained significant damage, resulting in a $406 million recovery effort (equivalent to $757 million today).
-In addition, the newly completed student parking structure C collapsed, and had to be demolished.
+All 58 buildings on campus sustained significant damage, resulting in a $406 million recovery effort.
 The Oviatt Library experienced both interior and exterior damage, but the overall frame of the central part of the building remained stable, allowing student use to continue.
 In the Science Complex, Building #1 and #2 suffered fire damage while the bridges connecting buildings #3 and #4 were closed and named unstable.
-The Fine Arts Building and the South Library experienced internal structural damage, resulting in the demolition and replacement of both buildings.
+The University Tower apartments, Fine Arts Building and the South Library were damaged beyond repair and demolished.
+Photographs of the recently constructed Parking Structure C which collapsed became synonymous with the earthquake's effects on the university.